maxdiluca/virtualrealitylab/content/opportunities/index.md

       text: |-
         ### Opportunities

         We are always looking for talented students to join our research group.
-If you're interested in exploring potential opportunities, please get in touch with us.
+Please get in touch with us if you're interested in exploring potential opportunities, whether for a voluntary position, an internship or a part-time research assistantship.

         ---